 Product selection based on performance data

 In the product list, you will find a few columns that will help you make a meaningful selection of the items to be purchased through Google Shopping.
-These are primarily Number of orders, Ad spend, Ad spend per order (CPO) which should regularly be checked in an ongoing campaign to find out how well each product performs on Google Shopping:
+These are primarily Number of orders, Number of clicks, Ad spend, Ad spend per order (CPO) and Advertising cost share (CPO / price) which should regularly be checked in an ongoing campaign to find out how well each product performs on Google Shopping:

 - Number of orders: This column indicates the number of times the item has been purchased for the campaign's total run time after clicking the appropriate shopping ad.

 - Number of clicks: Indicates how often your ad for this product was clicked.
 Keep in mind that you have to pay for each click.
 If a product shows at least 50-100 clicks but was never sold, you should consider to deactivate this product for Shopping.

 - Ad spend: Indicates how much budget for this product has been used across the campaign's total runtime through clicks on shopping ads.

 - CPO (Cost per order): This value specifies the cost per purchase that has been generated through a shopping ad.

 - Advertising cost share (CPO / price): Specifies how much much (in percent) of the revenue generated by a product was used for the ad spend of that product.

 By sorting the product list according to these columns, it is possible to identify products which cause high costs with low turnover.
 Sort the product list, for example, descending for "Ad spend" to display the products for which the most budget is spent.

 If the values in the "Number of orders" columns and above all "CPO" or "Advertising cost share (CPO / price)"do not have appropriate values for the costs incurred, you can first check why these items are often clicked, causing costs but not being purchased.
 In most cases, a high selling price is responsible for this.